cinhtau/sonatype-nexus-waffle/README.md

 Since it is a proof of concept start Nexus as Docker container.

-Sonatype offers a OpenShift compatible docker image.
+Sonatype offers an OpenShift compatible docker image.
 See also [the Docker configuration](https://github.com/sonatype/docker-nexus3).

 To start in foreground